QuantumApprentice/FO2-Modding-Batch_Scripts/README.md

 A collection of the batch scripts I've created to assist modding Fallout 2

 worldmap_2_tiles.bat - Uses FFmpeg to cut up a 1400x1500 pixel image file
-                       into 20 different 300x350 pixel image tiles for Frame Animator.
+                       into 20 different 300x350 pixel PNG image tiles for Frame Animator.

 WorldMapTile2FRM.FAS - Used by Frame Animator to convert a list of PNG